Europe Trip. Day 2: Paris, France

 An art museum called Petit Palais

-While enjoying greenery view of Av des Champs-Elysse, we walked to the end of Place de la Concorde, where Luxor Obelisque situated.
-To the northeast, facing Place de la Madeleine, mesmerized rue Royal replicate building.
+While enjoying the greenery view of Av des Champs-Elysées, we walked to the end of Place de la Concorde, where the Luxor Obelisk is situated.
+To the northeast, facing Place de la Madeleine, the mesmerized Rue Royale replicates the building.

 In the Jardins des Champs-Élysées

-At the end of street, Place de la Madeleine in the 8th arrondissement of Paris.
+At the end of the street is Place de la Madeleine in the 8th arrondissement of Paris.

-One of the Ancient Egyptian obelisks pair.
+One of the ancient Egyptian obelisk pairs.
 The other one at Luxor Temple

-It was Nu'man napping time so we skipped Musee de l’Orangerie located to south-east of Place de la Concorde.
-After a short rest, we took metro at Tuilereis heading to Charles de Gaulle-Etoile station.
-And then we climbed up the Arc de Triomphe and enjoyed the Paris Scene.
+It was Nu'man's napping time so we skipped the Musée de l’Orangerie, located to the southeast of Place de la Concorde.
+After a short rest, we took the metro at Tuileries heading to Charles de Gaulle-Étoile station.
+And then we climbed up the Arc de Triomphe and enjoyed the Paris scene.

-A must-visit site that included in the museum pass.
+A must-visit site that is included in the museum pass.

-Then we walked along Av Des Champs-Elysees for window shopping.
-There were many high-end boutique elsewhere like , Av Montaigne Rue du Faub Saint-Honore.
-Anyhow, we planned for shopping at designer outlets, that will be covered towards the end of this trip.
+Then we walked along Av. des Champs-Élysées for window shopping.
+There were many high-end boutiques elsewhere, like on Av Montaigne Rue du Faub Saint-Honoré.
+Anyhow, we planned for shopping at designer outlets, which will be covered towards the end of this trip.

 We called the day quite early since we had much yesterday.
-We packed for snack before we went back to the hotel in that afternoon.
+We packed a snack before we went back to the hotel in that afternoon.

 Comments